ryanrocks462/ReiNand/README.md

 **Credits:**

- Cakes team for teaching me a few things and just being helpful in general!
+ Cakes team for teaching Rei a few things and just being helpful in general!
 And for ROP/mset related code, and crypto libs.

- 3DBREW for saving me plenty of reverse engineering time.
+ 3DBREW for saving Rei plenty of reverse engineering time.

  Patois/Cakes for CakesBrah.